-Your device which has sensors attached (one or many) sits out in a remote area of your land.
-Every hour (or every 15 minutes) your device sends information to the MF-400 Gateway.
+Your Sensoterra single depth sensor sits out in a remote area of your land.
+Every hour your sensor sends information to the MF-400 Gateway.
 This is sent over the LoRaWAN network that we talked about.
-It passes the information to the IDP satellite terminal, up to the satellite in the sky, back down to a satellite receiving station, called the IDP gateway, which then passes it on to the MinFarm Bridge Server, and then on to your mobile phone where you can view it using the FieldClimate application software.
-This flow of information can be seen in the schematic below, just slightly more detailed than Schematic 1.
+It passes the information to the IDP satellite terminal, up to the satellite in the sky, back down to a satellite receiving station, called the IDP gateway, which then passes it on to the MinFarm Bridge Server, and then on to your mobile phone where you can view it using the Sensoterra application software.
+This flow of information can be seen in Schematic 2, just slightly more detailed than Schematic 1.